joaocarmo/litten-app/README.md

 ## Backend

 Currently, the project relies on a [Firebase][firebase] infrastructure.
+The app will fail to build until a new project is [setup][setupfirebase] and the `GoogleService-Info.plist` configutarion file is added to the `ios` directory.

 ## License